austnly/js-calc/README.md

 A project to demonstrate the use of JavaScript and DOM manipulation, by recreating the Apple calculator app on a web page.

+## Launch

+The live project can be launched [here](https://austnly.github.io/js-calc/).

-## Goal
+## Goals

+-   To learn how to manipulate the DOM on user interaction using JavaScript EventListeners
--   For number and operator button presses to trigger changes in the display, and output the correct values
+-   For number and operator button clicks to trigger changes in the display, perform the math operation and output the correct result on the display
--   For the calculator to reproduce the appearance of the following screenshot:
+-   Use HTML/SCSS to reproduce the appearance of the following screenshot:

 <img src="./img/goal.png" width="300px" alt="Goal Screenshot" />